Getting informed consent for user research

 Using dxw, client or partner consent materials and processes #

-On different projects you might use dxw, client or partner branded consent materials and processes.
+On different projects we might use dxw, client or partner branded consent materials and processes.

 There are four basic options: